cv516Buaa/OVGNet/README.md

 <br />
 Apple and pear are base classes, which belong to simple task.
 <br />
-The max attempts is set to 3.
+The max grasping attempts is set to 3.